fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 >Keep open: If you redistribute the database, or an adapted version of it, then you may use technological measures that restrict the work (such as DRM) as long as you also redistribute a version without such measures.

 This is a smart move as it clearly encourages using the data for commercial purposes but at the same time requires that changes are released under the same license and restricted versions of the work are also available in a public version.
+OpenStreetMap was initially using a Creative Commons license but they run into issues they did not think of before and where Creative Commons is not appropriate enough for complete database dumps.
+These reasons are well outlined in an article at O'Reilly Radar[^osmchange].

+As a conclusion most of the content for PAT and RET can be used under CC-BY or CC0 license, which provides proably the best choice for other open data users.

 ### Fusepool P3 as a Service

+TODO

 * Binary releases on Github & CI
 * Bootstrap of the platform